Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Day One-Three-meter faces carved on all four sides of 54 stone towers of Banyon Temple, emerged through the jungle at Angkor Thom.
 Photo by Carol Bowman

 Other temples beckoned.
-Chan drove us to adjoining Angkor Thom, the 105 sq. kilometer (25,946 acre), 12th century capital city of the Khmer Empire.
+Chan drove us to the adjoining Angkor Thom, the 105-square-kilometer (25,946-acre), 12th-century capital city of the Khmer Empire.
 Bayon Temple, a massive structure of 54 stone towers, emerged through the jungle.

-Mysterious, 3 meter (9.8 foot) faces carved into the four sides of each tower gave the eerie sensation of 216 pairs of eyes watching me at every turn.
+Mysterious, 3-meter (9.8-foot) faces carved into the four sides of each tower.
+They gave the eerie sensation of 216 pairs of eyes watching me at every turn.
 I never even heard of Bayon and yet this mystifying architectural style appeared more magnificent than Angkor Wat Temple.
 It seemed a betrayal to even think this.

 The oppressive humidity and late-afternoon heat zapped our earlier excitement.
 Although each temple had its own individual significance, our brains could no longer decipher the differences.